MikhailStartsev/sp_tool/README.md

     $> python run_detection.py --config default_parameters.conf.json

-IMPORTANT: the config file contains the path to GazeCom [3] gaze_arff folder; it assumes that you have downloaded the GazeCom.zip from [4] and unzipped it in the parent directory into the folder GazeCom.
+IMPORTANT: the config file contains the path to GazeCom [3] gaze_arff folder; it assumes that you have downloaded the [GazeCom.zip](http://michaeldorr.de/smoothpursuit/GazeCom.zip) and unzipped it in the parent directory into the folder GazeCom.
 If that is not the case, you can either change the config file, or pass an additional --input-folder /path/to/your/GazeCom/folder argument.